 Are you a GT driver who has had enough of trying to stay out of the way of thundering prototypes?
 Well, fear not, as the GT3-only Spa 24 Hours contest might be the special event for you.

 Taking place at one of the greatest and most iconic motorsport arenas in the world, Spa-Francorchamps, this round-the-clock classic will test even the most hardened GT pilots.
-Its bumper 24-hour length means teams will have to work together to sustain a hot pace while keeping your car clean until the chequered flag.
+The bumper 24-hour length means teams will have to work together to sustain a hot pace while keeping their car clean until the chequered flag.

-The iRacing Spa 24 Hours generally takes place in the latter part of July, a week before the SRO-sanctioned 24 Hours of Spa goes ahead in real life.
-In 2024, it is scheduled for July 19th – 21st.
+The iRacing Spa 24 Hours generally takes place a week before the SRO-sanctioned 24 Hours of Spa goes ahead in real life.
+This year, however, it takes place two weeks after scheduled for July 10th – 12th.

 The race will be staged across four separate time slots over the weekend, with each being chosen so that sim racers from all over the globe have a chance to compete at a time that suits them.
 The start times are as follows: